jonss0777/MediCode/README.md

 - HTML
 - CSS
 - JavaScript
-- Bootstrap
 - Flask
-- Vercel for frontend deployment
-- Heruko for backend deployment
+- Heruko for backend deployment and PostgreSQL

 **Feel free to fork this repository and make contributions**